-All-BSSs ID
+All-BSSs ID(#2162)

 An all-BSSs ID identifies all BSSs corresponding to all BSSIDs (i.e., a transmitted BSSID and all nontransmitted BSSIDs) within the multiple BSSID set (see 11.1.3.8 Multiple BSSID procedure).
-A WUR Wake-up frame with all-BSSs ID in the ID field is a broadcast WUR Wake-up frame that is addressed to all the WUR STAs that are associated with all BSSs corresponding to all BSSIDs within the multiple BSSID set.
+A WUR Wake-up frame with all-BSSs ID in the ID field is a broadcast WUR Wake-up frame that is addressed to all the WUR STAs that are associated with any WUR AP that is a member of the multiple BSSID set.

 Note – A WUR non-AP STA can be associated with only a BSS among BSSs within the Multiple BSSID set.